toddheasley/snap/README.md

 __Point-and-shoot camera for iOS apps__

-A single-lens, single-use, SwiftUI alternative to `UIImagePickerController`, `Snap` covers most common in-app picture-taking use cases.
+A single-lens, single-use alternative to `UIImagePickerController`, `Snap` covers most common in-app picture-taking use cases.
 Zero configuration, unless you want to pick a different lens or enable the flash.
 Takes one auto-focused JPEG at a time.

 ### Supported Platforms